Sister Act: Reception

+Critical response

-The film received a generally positive reception from critics, holding a 75% rating on Rotten Tomatoes based on 28 reviews.
+The film received a mixed to favorable reception from critics, holding a 73% rating on Rotten Tomatoes based on 30 reviews.
 The site's consensus states: "Looking for a sweet musical comedy about a witness to a crime hiding out from killers in a convent?
 There's nun better than Sister Act."
 Roger Ebert of the Chicago Sun-Times gave the film 2.5 stars out of a possible 4.
 He wrote that Goldberg and Wickes both offered humorous performances, but the film overall "plays like a missed opportunity" due to slow pacing and trouble integrating the organized crime scenes into a comedy film.
 Metacritic gave the film a score of 51 based on the 23 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.